 Corner: Year-two skills are forged from year-one

-A doctor's medical education transitions him to the role of leader, even as he reflects on how little his training has prepared him to
+A doctor's medical education transitions him to the role of leader, even as he reflects on how little his training has prepared him to be one.

-clues placed horizontally in rows to reveal an answer written vertically.
+ACP Internist's puzzle feature challenges readers to find clues placed horizontally in rows to reveal an answer written vertically.